BILBERRY

 Cyanidin is an reddish-yellow pigment and anthocyanidin found not only in Bilberry fruits, but also in blackberries, blueberries, cherries, cranberries, elderberries, hawthorn berries, loganberries, and raspberry.
 As with most cyanidins, the colour is dependent upon the pH, being red at pH less than 3, violet at neutral acidities (pH 7-8), and blue at pH greater than 11.

 Delphinidin imparts a shade of blue to flowers of Violas and Delphiniums where it is in an alkaline environment; in an acid environment it becomes red.
-One of the glycosides of Delphinidin, Delphinidin-3-O-glucoside (not shown) is an anthocyanin found in Blackcurrents (examples of anthocyanins found in Bilberry are shown in the box below).
+One of the glycosides of Delphinidin, Delphinidin-3-O-glucoside (not shown) is an anthocyanin found in Blackcurrants (examples of anthocyanins found in Bilberry are shown in the box below).

 Hyperoside is one of the glycosides of the anthocyanin Cyanidin, above.
 It is the 3-O-galactoside of Quercetin and is found in bilberries, Primulas, St John's Wort, Woundworts and other plants of Genus Stachys.